 Having said that, if you ever fancied a change from wearing a pre-tied, or perhaps you’ve never worn a bow tie before, it’s never too late to have a go at tying your own.
 If you’d like to learn how to tie a bow tie, check out our ‘How to Tie a Bow Tie’ guide which has a step-by-step video and written tutorial.

 If you’re looking to show more of your own personality in your bow tie you might want to try out one of the next designs in my guide...

-Self-tie bow ties are the more traditional style of bow tie.
-They come in two pieces and attach at the back of the neck with a hook and eye.
-Like the pre-tied version, the length can be adjusted using a slide buckle, but the big difference here is that you tie this one into your own bow.
+Self-tie bow ties are the more traditional style of bow tie and are available in two types.
+The first type comes in two pieces which attach at the back of the neck with a hook and eye.
+Like the pre-tied version, the length can be adjusted using a slide buckle.
+The second type is a one-piece bow tie, made to fit your exact collar size which means it's non-adjustable.
+The big difference here is that you tie these ones into your own bow.

 The self-tie bow tie is more versatile than the pre-tied.
 You can reflect your own style and personality by creating a finish unique to you.
 You can tie your bow tie in any way you wish; jauntily, a big bow, small bow, wide, narrow, the list goes on.
 But above all, you get the kudos because everyone knows you tied it yourself!